CalcChief

 What is the debt avalanche method?

-You pay minimums on all debts, then throw every extra dollar at the highest-interest-rate debt first.
-Once it's paid off, roll that payment to the next highest-rate debt.
-This method minimizes total interest paid.
+Pay minimums on all debts, then direct every extra dollar to the highest-interest-rate debt first.
+Once paid off, roll that payment to the next-highest-rate debt.
+Mathematically optimal — minimizes total interest paid over time.
+Best for disciplined borrowers focused on saving the most money.

 What is the debt snowball method?